- Storyland in the San Francisco Zoo

 Tires bring us to a second theory for the naming of Kelly's Cove.

 In the 1920s, the Kelly Tire Company had a billboard just east of the Great Highway and Kelly's Cove, against the cliff of Sutro Heights.
 Could the billboard have provided a shorthand identification to arrange get-togethers on the former Cliff House Beach?
-Is it just a coincidence?
+Or is it just a coincidence?

 Contribute your own stories about western neighborhoods places!